 Subsidiary Equity Awards.
 In addition to their roles as officers of our General Partner, Messrs.
-Salinas and McCrea also serve as officers and directors of the general partner of Sunoco Logistics.
-In connection with those roles at Sunoco Logistics' general partner, in January 2013, the compensation committee of Sunoco Logistics' general partner awarded Messrs.
-Salinas and McCrea time-based restricted units of Sunoco Logistics in the amount of 8,333 units and 16,667 units, respectively.
-These awards provide for vesting over a five-year vesting period at a rate of 20% per year, subject to continued employment.
-These awards have not been reflected in the compensation tables presented below, because the grant date occurred subsequent to December 31, 2012.
+McCrea and Salinas also serve as officers and directors of the general partner of Sunoco Logistics.
+In connection with those roles at Sunoco Logistics' general partner, in December 2013, the compensation committee of Sunoco Logistics' general partner awarded Messrs.
+McCrea and Salinas time-based restricted units of Sunoco Logistics in the amount of 27,300 units and 6,550 units, respectively.
+The terms and conditions of the restricted unit awards to Messrs.
+McCrea and Salinas under the Sunoco Logistics equity plan are identical to the terms and conditions of the restricted unit awards under our equity plan to Messrs.
+McCrea and Salinas.